huggla/secure_and_minimal/README.md

 ### DOWNLOADSDIR (BUILDDIR)
 Working directory for DOWNLOADS.
 To download directly to the final image, prepend /finalfs.

+### MAKEDIRS
+Space-separated list of directories to create in the final image.

+### MAKEFILES
+Space-separated list of empty files to create in the final image.

+### INITCMDS
+String of shell commands to be run in the build environment, prior to installing any packages.

 # DOCUMENTATION IN PROGRESS!!!
 ...